-Applications for the Class of 2023 are available starting on March 1, 2023 and will be accepted until a sufficient number of applications are received.
-You may download the application here or request one by contacting 564-397-5738 or Erika.email@example.com.
+Registration for 2023 training is closed.
+There will be another class next year!
+Applications will be available starting on March 1, 2024 and will be accepted until a sufficient number of applications are received.
+You may be added to a notification list by contacting 564-397-5738 or Erika.email@example.com.

 Computer Experience and Equipment

 Trainees should have at least some previous computer experience and feel comfortable navigating the Internet and using email.
-They also need access to a computer for extended periods.
+They also need access to a computer (laptop, desktop or tablet) for extended periods.